by Howard H. Brinton

 The early Friends were willing to concede that those who chose “the way of the world” might have to fight if they were to be consistent with their own principles.
 Barclay says of such persons (Prop.
 XV, Sect.
 XV) that “because of the state in which they are, they have not come to the pure dispensation of the gospel.
 And therefore while they are in that condition we shall not say that war, undertaken upon a just occasion, is altogether unlawful to them.”
 He then goes on to compare their state to that the Jews were in before Christ came offering another way of life.
 It follows that the militarist like the pacifist should live up to the highest that he knows.
 In doing so he may eventually discover a higher way of life than that which he at first adopted.

-Although, as has already been pointed out, the Quaker position in regard to war is not based primarily on pragmatic arguments which emphasize results, the history of the Society of Friends offers many instances of the effectiveness of non-violent methods, “not fighting but suffering” to use William Penn’s phrase.
+Although, as has already been pointed out, the Quaker position in regard to war is not based primarily on pragmatic arguments that emphasize results, the history of the Society of Friends offers many instances of the effectiveness of non-violent methods, “not fighting but suffering” to use William Penn’s phrase.
 There is no better demonstration in history of the power of pacific resistance in effecting important social changes than the struggle for religious liberty carried on in England in the seventeenth century.
 The Parliamentary armies won their battle only to lose it later to the forces of reaction which the war had aroused.
 In the terrible years of persecution under the Conventicle Acts (1664-1673) which forbade all forms of public worship except those of the Established Church, the Friends, almost alone among Non-conformists, held their meetings openly, in spite of every effort on the part of the authorities to prevent them by wholesale arrests and the destruction of meeting houses.
 Eventually, through this passive resistance and other contributory circumstances the right to worship God publicly according to conscience was won.
 In the four or five American colonies which were for a time controlled by the Quakers this freedom was granted to all settlers.

 The Quakers were a persecuted minority in all the colonies except Rhode Island, New Jersey, Pennsylvania, Delaware and, for a time, North Carolina.
 The rest had state supported churches.
 The refusal of Quakers to pay tithes and the example set in their colonies showed the advantage of freedom of worship.
 These were important factors in establishing religious liberty and the separation of church and state in the constitution of the United States.